nylander/Align-and-trees-parallel-workflow/README.md

 2. Filter alignments using BMGE
 3. Infer phylogenetic trees for each locus with fixed model using pargenes and raxml-ng
 4. Filter trees using treeshrink
-5. Do multiple sequence alignments on filtered tree-filtered data uisng mafft
+5. Do multiple sequence alignments on tree-filtered data uisng mafft
 6. Infer phylogenetic trees for each locus with model selection using pargenes and raxml-ng
 7. Estimate species tree from individual trees using ASTRAL